langflow-ai/langflow/docs/docs/integrations/notion/page-content-viewer.md

 # Page Content

-Langflow allows you to extend its functionality with custom components.
-The `NotionPageContent` component is designed to retrieve the content of a Notion page as plain text.
+The `NotionPageContent` component retrieves the content of a Notion page as plain text.
 It provides a convenient way to integrate Notion page content into your Langflow workflows.

 [Notion Reference](https://developers.notion.com/reference/get-page)